ncatlab/nlab-content/pages/4509.md

   \emptyset \hookrightarrow \hat X \stackrel{\simeq}{\to} X
   \,.
 $$
-If the weak equivalence is also a fibration the cofibrant resolution is a *good cofibrant resolution*.
+If the weak equivalence is also a fibration the cofibrant resolution is a *good cofibrant resolution.*

 Notice that the factorization axioms of a [[model category]] ensure that such resolutions always exist.

 Of course for the notion of fibrant resolution to make sense, also the ambient structure of a [[category of fibrant objects]] works.
 For cofibrant resolutions a [[Waldhausen category]] does the job, etc.

+In the context of [[cofibration categories]], the  term used is *fibrant model*.
+(One also finds the term *fibrant replacement* used.)

 ## Examples